 UNITED KINGDOM IMPORT RULES AND REQUIREMENTS

-4. EU Vet Health Certificate – (Form provided to you by PetRelocation.com) – This is the standard Health Certificate to be filled out by your accredited Veterinarian.
+5. EU Health Certificate (Form Annex II): This will be provided by your PetRelocation Specialist.
+This is the standard Health Certificate to be filled out by your accredited Veterinarian and must be signed in a different color than that of the certificate's printing (usually blue ink).
 This certificate is valid for 10 days from the date of issue by the official veterinarian until the date of the checks at the EU point of entry.
-For the purpose of further movements within the EU, this certificate will be valid for a total of 4 months from the date of issue or until the date of expirty of the rabies vaccination, whichever date is earlier.
+For the purpose of further movements within the EU, this certificate will be valid for a total of 4 months from the date of issue or until the date of expiration of the rabies vaccination, whichever date is earlier.

 - Microchip Implantation Record